RLC Analyzer

 3. Parallel C ∥ (R+L) (pulse + sine)

-Each topology is implemented using closed-form analytic solutions.
+Each topology is implemented using closed-form analytical solutions.
 There is no numerical integration loop in steady-state pulse mode.

 Solver Strategy